specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Copilot in Power Platform and Dynamics 365**.

-This feature is a shortcut to the Power Platform admin center.
-You don't configure this feature in the Microsoft 365 admin center.
+This scenario is a shortcut to the Power Platform admin center.
+You don't configure this scenario in the Microsoft 365 admin center.

 In the Power Platform admin center, you can manage settings specific to Microsoft Copilot, agents, and Copilot agents in Power Platform and Dynamics 365 products.